channelcharting/channelcharting.github.io/index.md

 ![channel charting pipeline](images/real_channel_chart.png)

 The above figure shows channel charting results obtained from real-world measurements (240,000 CSI samples) acquired with a 32-antenna BS operating at 2.5 GHz.
-The left part shows the measurement campaign consisting of a single loop acquired over 20 minutes with four quadrants colored differently.
-The right part shows the resulting channel chart  obtained by using a triplet-loss-based neural network.
-One can see that local geometry is very well preserved.
-Tracking user equipments in the channel chart will enable location dependent tasks in a purely self-supervised fashion. *The above figure is courtesy of Ferrand, Decurninge, Ordoñez, and Guillaud, 2021*.
+The left part shows the measurement campaign consisting of a loop-shaped path acquired over 20 minutes with four quadrants colored differently.
+The right part shows the resulting channel chart obtained using a triplet-loss-based neural network.
+One can see that local geometry is very well preserved in the channel chart.
+Consequently, tracking user equipments in the channel chart will enable location dependent tasks in a purely self-supervised fashion. *The above figure is courtesy of Ferrand, Decurninge, Ordoñez, and Guillaud, 2021*.

 * * *